 Ideas are a dime a dozen.
 They can come from anywhere, at any time.
-The key is being able to decipher which ideas can make you money, which ones can make you a lot of money, and which ones will leave you the broke laughingstock of the entrepreneurial community.
+The key is being able to decipher which ideas can make you money, which ones can make you a lot of money, and which ones will leave you a broke laughingstock of the entrepreneurial community.

-Keep reading below as we discuss different ways to get your creative juices flowing and to generate viable moneymaking ideas.
+Keep reading below as we discuss different ways to get your creative juices flowing and to generate viable

 Train yourself to constantly and productively find happy solutions to everyday problems.
 If you can solve them reliably and gracefully enough, then you’re sitting on nothing less than a completely worthwhile business idea.

 That exactly happened to Donna and Andrea, the founders of Flipzeesglasses, unique glasses for putting on makeup.
 They figured out what to sell online by creating a solution to their own everyday difficulty: